-There’s first class, and then there are the Emirates First Class suites.
-And once you experience flying in Emirates First Class, it’s hard to go back to anything else.
+There’s first class, and then there is Emirates First Class.
+And once you experience flying up front with Emirates, it’s hard to go back to anything else.

 Emirates is known across the world for it’s luxuriously blinged-out First Class cabins on the massive Airbus A380, complete with a bar and even a shower onboard.
 It’s truly one of the best ways to fly, earning its spot on many travelers’ bucket lists.

 Add in the exceptional service and it truly made for a memorable flight on my first time flying with the airline.
 It’s something you must experience for yourself.
 And the best part?
 You can book the incredible Emirates First Class suites with Alaska Airlines miles.